kuttor/Disting-NT-Plugin--Holy-Mackerel/README.md

 ## Overview

-Holy Mackerel is a **stereo low pass gate** algorithm for the **Expert Sleepers Disting NT**, inspired by the *Buchla 292* and modern LPG interpretations (Natural Gate / Rabbit / Elephant / solid-state stereo gates).
+Holy Mackerel is a **stereo low pass gate** algorithm for the **Expert Sleepers Disting NT**, inspired by the *Buchla 292* and modern LPG interpretations (Rabid Elephant's Natural Gate / SSF Stereo Gate).

 The goal is not strict emulation.
 The goal is **feel**.